 Business models

-Together, Kesko and K-retailers form K Group, whose retail sales totalled approximately €16 billion in 2022.
+Together, Kesko and K-retailers form K Group, whose retail sales totalled approximately €16 billion in 2024.
 K Group is the biggest trading sector operator in Finland and one of the biggest Northern Europe.
-Our chain operations comprise some 1,800 stores in Finland, Sweden, Norway, Estonia, Latvia, Lithuania and Poland.
+Our chain operations comprise some 1,700 stores in Finland, Sweden, Norway, Denmark, Poland, Estonia, Latvia and Lithuania.

 Kesko's business model